MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 1. The prior lab exercise used Adatum's domain controller (LON-DC1).
 This lab will use LON-CL1.  <br/>

     Switch back to **LON-CL1**.
-You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your browser, select the **Microsoft 365 admin center** tab.
 In the left-hand navigation pane under the **Admin centers** section, select **Azure Active Directory**